xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <br>
 <p class="show-intro">
 This afternoon at 3pm, the pilot episode of 'gay chud vegan skramz' aired on <a href="https://www.radiomonash.online/">Radio Monash</a>.
-Hosted
+Hosted by Alan Drome, self-proclaimed "most knowledgable person" of Australian emo music, the show
 </p>

 ![gvcs](/images/gcvs.jpg)